 Children and Infants: Discounts apply on international routes.

-Rebooking: Date changes on international flights permitted at £75 per change within the ticket validity and are subject to a local service fee.
+Rebooking: Date changes on international flights permitted at £75 per change within the ticket validity plus any difference in the fare, carrier charges, fees and taxes and are subject to a local service fee.

-Rerouting: £75 per reroute and subject to a local service fee.
+Rerouting: £75 per reroute plus any difference in the fare, carrier charges, fees and taxes and subject to a local service fee.

 Cancellations: No refund once tickets are issued.